 Human rights (a) legitimise regimes, (b) prevent forceful (even if justified) intervention by other peoples, and (c) “set a moral limit to pluralism” among peoples.

 VI.
 Nonideal Theory: Noncompliance

 All discussion up to this point has assumed strict compliance to the principles of the law of peoples, i.e., ideal theory (see Section III.1).
-But to complete the sketch of the law of peoples, the case of noncompliant societies will have to be considered, i.e., nonideal theory.
+But to complete the sketch of the law of peoples, the case of noncompliant societies will have to be considered.
+This portion may be called nonideal theory.

 Nonideal theory presupposes ideal theory and seeks to work towards it (ideal theory) in gradual steps.
-There are two kinds of nonideal theory: outlaw regimes which refuse to comply with the law of peoples, and societies with unfavourable conditions that make their achieving well-orderedness difficult if not impossible.
+There are two kinds of regimes or societies nonideal theory: outlaw regimes which refuse to comply with the law of peoples, and societies with unfavourable conditions that make their achieving well-orderedness difficult if not impossible.

 Outlaw regimes are often built on a system of terror and coercion (Nazi Germany, for example) and they may recognise no conception of right and justice at all.
-There are also expansionist regimes (Spain, France, the Hapsburgs) that recognise no geographic limits to their authority (see Section IV.1).
+There are also expansionist regimes (medieval Spain and France, the Habsburgs) that recognise no geographic limits to their authority (see Section IV.1).